NickResh/documents/Docker Installation Instructions.md

 #Copy cid link from previous step.

-    Open Chrome browser with TorPlus installed on your computer and follow the link http://localhost:8080/ipfs/"cid"
+    Open Chrome browser with Magic Wave installed on your computer and follow the link http://localhost:8080/ipfs/"cid"
     # Playback or display of the file uploaded to the ipfs will start, if the file format is not supported by the site,
     then it will be downloaded to the computer.
 Attention!!!
-This verification will be charged for using the TorPlus network!
+This verification will be charged for using the Magic Wave network!

 ## Setting and testing Video site:

     1. Get the <cid> of the uploaded video file to the ipfs network. # Downloadable video formats must be supported by the CMS site.
 For example for wordpress - mp4, m4v, webm, ogv, wmv, flv.
-    2. Launch a docker container, as a result, get the website address in the TorPlus network - https://torplus.{your domain name}
+    2. Launch a docker container, as a result, get the website address in the Magic Wave network - https://magicwave.{your domain name}
     3. Go to the WordPress site as an administrator.
     4. Go to the site admin panel and add a new post or site page. # Or go to the video page.
 ![image](https://user-images.githubusercontent.com/52072466/144409412-cb7434d0-1523-4980-bb37-cc7641c4f5a1.png)